Pauan8/project-redux-quiz/README.md

 # Redux quiz group project

-Building a sinpme quiz using React and redux.
+Building a simple quiz using React and redux.

 ## View it live